TJU-IRA/GM-ICP/README.md

 # GM-ICP
 GM-ICP is a Robust Iterative Closed Point that has been submitted to TCSVT.
-The code will be made public after the acceptance of the paper.
+The paper will be made public after the acceptance.